YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 Threads
 =======

+Important Notes:

-Note: In YottaDB r1.24, the multi-threaded API is released as field-test grade functionality in a production release (i.e., the functions to support single-threaded applications are tested and released as production grade).
+- In YottaDB r1.24, the multi-threaded API is released as field-test grade functionality in a production release (i.e., the functions to support single-threaded applications are tested and released as production grade).
+- Local variables, locks and transaction contexts are held by the process and not by the thread.
+In other words, these resources are shared by threads in a multi-threaded application, and YottaDB assumes that the threads of an application cooperate to manage the resources, e.g.

+  - One thread may set a local variable node, and another thread may delete it.
+  - One thread may acquire a lock and another may release it.
+  - A global variable set within a transaction by one thread is visible to another within the process, but not to other processes.

+- It is the responsibility of the application to avoid race conditions between threads in their use of resources managed by YottaDB at the level of the process.

 Even though the YottaDB data management engine is single-threaded and operates in a single thread, [#]_ it supports both single- and